Neck Pain Treatment Oakville

 October 7, 2024

-electric suction cups on a female patients shoulder
+electric suction cups on a female patients right neck and shoulder.

 2. Shockwave Therapy For Neck Pain